paulchyz/OCI_Streaming_Pipeline/README.md

 	3. Save your edits and exit the `vi` editor by typing `:wq`, then pressing `Enter`.
 4. Exit out of Cloud Shell using the `X` icon.

-<b>Deprovision Infrastructure Deployed via Resource Manager Stack</b>
+#### Deprovision Infrastructure Deployed via Resource Manager Stack
 \
 These steps will walk through the process of performing the `Destroy` operation in the Resource Manager Stack instance to deprovision the resources that were deployed from running the `Apply` action from the same Resource Manager Stack instance.